tpm2dev/tpm.dev.tutorials/Attestation/README.md

 Possible outputs of succesful attestation:

- - encrypted filesystems getting unlocked with the help of an attestation server
+ - authorize client to join its network

+ - delivery of configuration metadata to the client

+ - unlocking of storage / filesystems on the client

- - other secrets (e.g., credentials for various authentication systems)
+ - delivery of various secrets, such credentials for various authentication systems:

- - issuance of X.509 certificate(s) for TPM-resident public keys
+    - issuance of X.509 certificate(s) for TPM-resident attestaion
+      public keys

       For servers these certificates would have `dNSName` subject alternative names (SANs).

-   For a user device such a certificate might have a subject name and/or SANs identifying the user.
+      For a user device such a certificate might have a subject name and/or SANs identifying the user or device.

+    - issuance of non-PKIX certificates (e.g., OpenSSH-style certificates)

+    - issuance of Kerberos host-based service principal long-term keys ("keytabs")

+    - service account tokens

+    - etc.

+ - client state tracking

+ - etc.

 Possible outputs of unsuccessful attestation:

  - alerting

- - diagnostics (e.g., which PCR extensions in the PCR quote and eventlog are not recognized)
+ - diagnostics (e.g., which PCR extensions in the PCR quote and eventlog are not recognized, which then might be used to determine what firmware / OS updates a client has installed, or that it has been compromised)

+In this tutorial we'll focus on attestion of servers in an enterprise environment.
+However, the concepts described here are applicable to other environments, such as IoTs and personal devices, where the attestation database could be hosted on a user's personal devices for use in joining new devices to the user's set of devices, or for joining new IoTs to the user's SOHO network.

 # Attestation Protocols

-Attestation is done by a computer with a TPM interacting with an attestation service over a network.
+Attestation is done by a client computer with a TPM interacting with an attestation service over a network.
 This requires a network protocol for attestation.